mbarronaws/aws-kms-workshop/Section-0-Workshop-Environment-Set-up.md

    If you need overall help with CloudFormation stacks, see [the CloudFormation documenation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).

-6. Once the EC2 instance is up and running, open the other tab and in the IAM console, create a new IAM policy "**KMSWorkshop-KMSAdminPolicy**" with the permissions listed in the screenshot below and attach it to the instance profile associated with the private EC2 instance you have launched (kmslabrole2-accountid).
+6. Open the other tab and in the IAM console, create a new IAM policy "**KMSWorkshop-KMSAdminPolicy**" with the permissions listed in the screenshot below and attach it to the instance profile associated with the private EC2 instance you have launched (kmslabrole2-accountid).
 We do it to ensure that the AWS CLI on the instance has enough permissions to run AWS KMS operations.

 ![alt text](/res/screenshot1.png)